SlopCrew/SlopCrew/README.md

 ## Running your own server

-Binaries are available [on GitHub Actions](https://github.com/NotNite/SlopCrew/actions), which require a GitHub account to download.
+Binaries are available [on GitHub Actions](https://github.com/NotNite/SlopCrew/actions/workflows/build.yml), which require a GitHub account to download.
 You can also build from source.

+You will need .NET 7.
 Start the executable, optionally setting the `SLOP_INTERFACE` environment variable to change the port (by default `ws://0.0.0.0:42069`), and you're good to go.
 Port forwarding or reverse proxying is required.

+A Docker container is also available at `ghcr.io/notnite/slopcrew-server:latest`.